eBay/tsv-utils/README.md

 ### csv2tsv

 Sometimes you have a CSV file.
-This program does what you'd expect: converts CSV data to TSV.
+This program does what you expect: convert CSV data to TSV.
 Example:
 ```
 $ csv2tsv data.csv > data.tsv
 ```

-See the description in the reference section for details.
+See the [csv2tsv reference](#csv2tsv-program) section for details.

 ### number-lines